hsarfraz/CSE-41287-linear-algebra-for-machine-learning/week 2/week 2 lecture notes.md

   ## Week 2 Discussion post

-<ins> We will discuss this week the "dot-product" demo.
+> We will discuss this week the "dot-product" demo.
 Neural networks are "trained" and values for the weights W are determined based on training data X. Initially the values are random numbers.
 Deep neural networks have multiple layers of neurons.
 If a weight is zero that neuron does not contribute to the next layer.
 For a single neuron where W & X are both vectors output Y was represented as y=w'*x instead of y=x'*w.
-Does it really matter ? </ins>
+Does it really matter ?

-<ins> With two neurons, X is a matrix and the form was Y=X*W, why is that? </ins>
+> With two neurons, X is a matrix and the form was Y=X*W, why is that?